HirokiKoide/LEF/README.md

 #### internal class LEF

-This class charactrize LEF. <strong>tau</strong> is dssociation constant. <strong>head*_progress</strong> is used to determine whether or not to move LEF head (if this veriable is more than 1, the head moves and the veriable go to 0).
+This class charactrize LEF. <strong>tau</strong> is dssociation constant. <strong>head*_progress</strong> are used to determine whether or not to move LEF heads (if this veriables are more than 1, the heads move and the veriables go to 0).

 #### monomer_num
 determine the length of strand.

 #### is_occupied
 if LEF is at the strand index n, is_occupied[n] is true.

+#### make_circle
+sub function for <strong>save_state</strong>.

+### LEF.cpp

+implemention of LEFs class.

+#### constructor
+Although the article LEFs bind at random sight at the begining of simulation, this constractor place LEFs at equal intervals on strand.

+#### update
+While time gose by dt, <strong>head*_progress</strong> get minute values. if <strong>head*_progress</strong> are more than 1, the LEF heads move and the variables go to 0.
+LEF dissociate at a rate of 1/tau and immediately rebind at random singht.

+### main.cpp
+The simulation runs for 10 tau and makes 10,000 datafiles.